 Of all my favorites in the world, lobster is right up there with family members.
 I should maybe be more embarrassed to say that than I am.
 (If that’s 40, I’ll take it.)
 In honor of all that, I’m kicking off the change of season with the best lobster roll recipe I know.
 Here’s how to make a lobster roll at home, a.k.a. how to be a boss lady who brings love and light to everyone you know.

 Speaking of being a boss.
 Making lobster rolls is very quick if you start with pre-cooked lobster meat, and that’s great.
 I feel like the Barefoot Contessa would go that route, so in a sense it’s unimpeachable.
 But by far the raddest way to make a lobster roll at home is to start with a live lobster and pick every morsel of meat from every part of the body.
 We’re not just talking tails and claws, as you may have gathered from my tone.
-Check out the post referenced below if you could use some help finding the secret nuggets of pure lobster gold that many people unwittingly throw away.
+Check out this post if you could use some help finding the secret nuggets of pure lobster gold that many people unwittingly throw away.
 It’s basically a free MBA.

 Enjoy the long weekend if you have one.
 (And if not, thank you for whatever awesome stuff you’re up to.)
 Be well.
 See you soon.